open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/manual.md

 metrics.
 They consist of an `InstrumentSelector` and a `View`.
 The instrument selector consists of a series of options for selecting which instruments the view applies to.
-Instruments can be selected by a combination of name, type, meter name, meter version, and meter schema url.
+Instruments can be selected by a combination of name, type, meter name, meter version, and meter schema URL.
 The view describes how measurement should be aggregated.
 The view can change the name, description, the aggregation, and define the set of attribute keys that should be retained.